pairshaped/curlingio-docs/docs/club-management/alerts.md

 This controls when the alert will be displayed based on the URL of the web page.
 You first need to find out what the URL of the page is that you want to display the alert on.

-1. Go to your public side of your Curling I/O website.
+1. Go to your public side of your Curling IO website.
 2. Navigate to the screen you want to display the alert on.
 3. Examine the URL in your browser's address bar.
 4. Enter a pattern that matches the URL in your address bar.